2024-2025 Catalog

 Any degree-seeking student who has attained a scholastic average of 3.5 or better (minimum 12 credits) qualifies for this honor.

-The Honor’s List is compiled each semester several weeks after grades are processed.
+The Honor’s List is compiled in the Fall and Spring semester several weeks after grades are processed.

 Students with unresolved incomplete grades (“N” grades - formerly known as “INC” grades) at the time of compilation are ineligible.